MoonPoet/xaprb-src/content/blog/2009/03/07/a-review-of-secobackup-amazon-s3-backups-for-mysql.md

 5. What other effects are there on MySQL?
 I've seen systems that do a RESET MASTER, which immediately breaks replication.
 Are there any FLUSH commands at all, like FLUSH LOGS? **Answer: None of the above.**
 6. How does the system guarantee that you can perform point-in-time recovery? **Answer: It does not.
 It doesn't capture the binary log positions.**
 7. How does the system guarantee consistency with the binary log, InnoDB logs, and replication? **Answer: It does not.
 It doesn't capture the binary log positions.**
-8. Can you use the system to set up new MySQL replication slaves?
+8. Can you use the system to set up new MySQL replication replicas?
 How? **Answer: No. It does not capture the master log positions.**
 9. Does the system verify that the backup is restorable, e.g. does it run InnoDB recovery before declaring success? **Answer: It does not verify backups.**
 10. Does anyone stand behind it with support, and guarantee working, recoverable backups?
 How strong is the legal guarantee of this and how much insurance do they have? **Answer: I'll skip this question.**